 The primary mission of the Distinguished Speaker Series is to bring accomplished and distinctive speakers to the CSULB campus to provide insight and illumination into the critical issues of our time, and to inspire and motivate the university community and the citizens of greater Long Beach.
 A secondary purpose is to raise monies for the CSULB general scholarship fund.

-The Series was founded in 2006 by Professor Art Levine from the College of Business Administration's Legal Studies in Business Program and Vice President Doug Robinson of the Division of Student Services.
-The Student Services Division provides the administrative support for the Series.
+The Series was founded in 2006 by Professor Art Levine from the College of Business Administration's Legal Studies in Business Program and former Vice President Doug Robinson of the Division of Student Services.

 The Distinguished Speaker Series is held at the elegant Carpenter Performing Arts Center on the beautiful CSULB campus.